 - On April 28, 2019

-You’re gearing up to throw a party, and there are endless questions circling your head.
+You’re gearing up to throw a party or function, and there are endless questions circling your head.
 What music should you include?
 Should you opt for a live band?
 How much does it cost to hire a DJ?

 In actual fact, the answer that’s the most important to note down may not even need to hit your wallet hard at all.
 Essentially, there are three main ways to incorporate music into your big event (unless you count getting Uncle Marty to sing, that makes four).
 Whether you choose a band, a DJ, or a jukebox, there’s a lot to consider when it comes to the preparation.
 So, we’re breaking down the costs for you…

 How many pineapples will your music options cost you?

 - Live bands: The cost of a live band can vary dramatically, but it all hinges on how many musicians you would like, how long they will be playing for, and the genre.
 Many of these need to be discussed with the party planner beforehand as well, in order to avoid going off brief (if it’s a complex event).

 - DJ: The cost of a DJ may vary, but it is usually limited to how experienced the DJ is, rather than how many people are involved.
 When it comes to price due to skill, you have a much better idea in the ability of the person spinning the discs.
 More often than not, DJs charge an hourly rate, rather than how many sets they play, making them a cost-effective way to get those tunes going.

 - Jukebox: A jukebox is a static piece of equipment that comes with pre-loaded with songs.
 They’re a little on the old-school side of things, and while they’re often the cheapest option, it still requires someone to operate it and keep it going.
 The price is not usually a sign of quality either, so it’s hard to make good judgments.